YOUR RIGHT TO TIME OFF WORK WHEN A FAMILY MEMBER IS INJURED OR CALLED TO ACTIVE DUTY

 The employee is also asked to take reasonable care to schedule their leave at a time that does not severely disrupt their workplace business operations.
 In addition, an employer can legally ask for written proof of the need for leave, but they cannot ask for medical records.

 Family comes first and foremost, so your employer should approve your request to tend to your family member.
 If they deny your request or fire you for taking time off, then you may need to consult a Los Angeles labor attorney for employees regarding your situation.

 FMLA is guaranteed at a federal level, and you have every right to take this time off to tend to your life as a military family.
 If your workplace is not giving you this time off, then you can take legal action.

-At Mann & Elias we will help military families protect their right to job-protected leave.
-Our firm has experience in winning both monetary damages and injunctive relief for their clients who have been denied FMLA-allotted leave.
+At Mann & Elias, we will help military families protect their right to job-protected leave.
+Our firm has experience winning monetary damages and injunctive relief for their clients who have gotten denied FMLA-allotted leave.